-Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée
+Rapport d'inspection prévue le Loi de 2007 les foyers de soins de longue durée

-3. The licensee failed to ensure that the care set out in the plan of care was provided to the resident as specified in the plan.

-A) Resident #041 had a plan of care indicating that they were at high risk for falls and required to have a specific falls prevention strategy implemented at all times.
+- 3. The licensee failed to ensure that the care set out in the plan of care was provided to the resident as specified in the plan. - A) Resident #041 had a plan of care indicating that they were at high risk for falls and required to have a specific falls prevention strategy implemented at all times.
 The resident was observed in May 2017, sitting in a specific type of chair in the hallway and the falls prevention device was not working correctly.
 The device was checked and was not properly attached to the device.
 The device was turned off.
 PSW #134 checked the device and confirmed that it was not turned on.
 The PSW confirmed the resident should have had the falls prevention device on and functioning at all times.
-Interview with the RN #135 confirmed that the device should have been on at all times and functioning.
-(561)

-B) The plan of care for resident #005 was reviewed and indicated that the physician ordered staff to collect a sample for testing at the beginning of February 2017.
+Interview with the RN #135 confirmed that the device should have been on at all times and functioning. - B) The plan of care for resident #005 was reviewed and indicated that the physician ordered staff to collect a sample for testing at the beginning of February 2017.

 The clinical record was reviewed and there was no evidence that the staff collected the sample or tried to collect the sample as ordered by the physician.
 The progress note on a specific date in February 2017, stated that on that day the staff were unable to collect the sample from the resident.
 The communication book for the physician was reviewed and no evidence was found that staff documented whether they tried to collect the sample during the first week of February 2017.
 Interview with the RN #107 indicated that when there was a physician's order for the sample, the staff would try to collect in the evening of the day that it was ordered and if resident refused or staff were unable to collect the sample this should have been documented as such in the progress notes.
 The RN reviewed the clinical record and confirmed that the sample was not collected and staff did not try until four days after the physician ordered the sample for testing.
-(561)

-C) Resident #037 was interviewed and informed the LTCH Inspector #640, that their mobility device had been broken for approximately one month and they were having to eat all their meals in bed.

-When the resident's clinical record was reviewed, the LTCH Inspector noted that on a specific date in April 2017, part of resident #037's mobility device fell off.
-The progress notes identified on four dates in April 2017, the resident had been kept in bed due to the broken mobility device.
-The resident's written plan of care directed staff that the resident was to eat all meals in the dining room.

-Interview with PSW #101 and #102, who both told the LTCH Inspector #640, that resident #037 had remained in bed for several days.
-Interview with RN #105 and RPN #115, who both confirmed the resident had been bedridden.
+C) Resident #037 was interviewed and informed the LTCH Inspector #640, that their mobility device had been broken for approximately one month.
+When the resident's clinical record was reviewed, the LTCH Inspector noted that on a specific date in April 2017, resident #037's mobility device malfunctioned.
+The progress notes identified on four dates in April 2017, the resident's activities of daily living were altered due to the broken mobility device.
+Interview with PSW #101 and #102, who both told the LTCH Inspector #640, that resident #037 's activities of daily living were altered for several days.
+Interview with RN #105 and RPN #115, who both confirmed the resident's change in activities of daily living.
 They also confirmed that resident #037 normally would be up in their mobility device for the day.
-The resident ate meals in bed and was left socially isolated in their room as a result of being bedridden.
-RN #105 and the DOC were interviewed and confirmed that it was the expectation of the home that all residents were to be assisted out of bed at their preferred wake time and taken for all meals unless contraindicated due to illness.
-(640)
+The resident's activities of daily living were altered due to the broken mobility device.
+RN #105 and the DOC were interviewed and confirmed that it was the expectation of the home that all residents were to receive care as outlined in their plan of care.